 - Sustainability Policy This is publicly available on our website and specifically prohibits forced labour. - Tuna Sourcing Policy Requires our tuna suppliers to increase transparency on the vessels that Lovering Foods source from.
 By maintaining an accurate vessel list at all times, we have established a traceable system that allows us to check working standards (specifically forced labour) on vessels annually.
-The Tuna Sourcing Policy states that all vessels should work toward meeting the ILO C188 Work in Fishing Convention. - Lovering Foods Ethical Trade Policy Requires all suppliers, existing and prospective, to join an approved ethical audit membership scheme (Sedex or BSCI) or certification scheme (SA8000) and comply with the ETI Base Code.
-These audits allow us to examine good labour practices amongst all suppliers throughout trade. - Lovering Foods Ethical Trade Code of Conduct Sets a baseline standard for suppliers to Lovering Foods to meet, covering the principles outlined in the Ethical Trading Initiative Base Code. - Anti-Bribery and Anti-Corruption Policy Strengthening business ethics by promoting anti-bribery practises throughout the business and govern employee behaviour going forward. - Fishing Vessel Social and Labour Policy Requires suppliers to promote and maintain fundamental human rights and good working conditions across the fleets that they source from.
+The Tuna Sourcing Policy states that all vessels should work toward meeting the ILO C188 Work in Fishing Convention. - Lovering Foods Ethical Trade Policy Requires all suppliers, existing and prospective, to be a member of an approved ethical audit membership (Sedex or BSCI) or certification scheme (SA8000) and comply with the ETI Base Code.
+Suppliers are additionally required to have an annual audit.
+These audits allow us to examine good labour practices amongst all suppliers throughout trade. - Lovering Foods Ethical Trade Code of Conduct Sets a baseline standard for suppliers to Lovering Foods to meet, covering the principles outlined in the Ethical Trading Initiative Base Code. - Anti-Bribery and Anti-Corruption Policy Strengthening business ethics by promoting anti-bribery practices throughout the business and govern employee behaviour going forward. - Fishing Vessel Social and Labour Policy Requires suppliers to promote and maintain fundamental human rights and good working conditions across the fleets that they source from.